adamspd/django-appointment/README.md

    - Automated email reminders sent 24 hours before the appointment (requires Django Q).
    - ICS file attachment for calendar synchronization.
 7. Integration with Django Q for efficient task scheduling and email sending.
+8. Recurring Appointments: Schedule appointments that repeat daily, weekly, or monthly, with a 3-month default end date.

 ## Key features introduced in previous versions.